pavarnos/yadbal/README.md

 A simple wrapper around PDO that provides

 - utility functions to make database queries easier with less boilerplate
 - tools to declare your database schema in code and sync those with the server
 - utilities to make common fields like display order, date created / updated, json easier to work with
 - a lightweight paginator
 - fakes and stubs to ease tests so they don't have to talk to a physical database

 It is currently MySQL only, with some support for SQLite to help with unit tests.
 Pull requests welcome to extend this to other DBMS.

 ## Why another one?

 This is based on an ancient library i wrote in 2007 to allow a database schema definition all in PHP and (at the click of a button) generate alter table statements to synch the mysql server with the PHP.
-This was handy for a number of sites that had a very limited number of users.
+This was handy for a number of sites that had a single install location or a very limited number of users.
 It allowed

 - a build process to update the schema on demand.
 - custom reports to introspect the schema and generate a reasonably rich description of the tables and fields.
 Users